1qlee/resume-template/README.md

 ## Install with NPM

 ```
-npm install myresume
+npm install resume-template
 ```

-You may find the package here: [npm](https://npmjs.com/package/myresume).
+You may find the package here: [npm](https://npmjs.com/package/resume-template).

 ## One CSS File